tscomm99/purple-team-workshop-2025-01/detection_engineering.md

 ### Why LOLBAS are so challenging
 Exploit developers think in terms of "primitives" e.g. write what where<REF https://cwe.mitre.org/data/definitions/123.html>.
 In many environments, the use of certutil.exe is supposed to be rare.
 It is a so-called LOLBIN - Living Off the Land Binary, part of the bigger LOLBAS (Applications and Scripts) family <REF https://lolbas-project.github.io/>.
 Certutil's value its features and the fact that is signed by Microsoft and already installed.
 This offers one less "feature" or "capability" that the authors need to develop and embed in their toolkit to achieve their objectives.
 Detection opportunities for LOLBAS are multiple, and can yield some false positives as well as strong signals.

-## Now what
+# What can we do about it?
+Many approaches can help to refine the detection, but boil down to three angles:
+- improve the detection logic
+- allowlist known-good events (baseline - True Positive Benign)
+- correlate events (eliminate false positives)

+However, just because you could doesn't mean you should.
+This incurrs additional effort and you should apply this approach strategically for high value detection use cases.
+In some cases, a complementary deception strategy focused around relevant TTPs will be the cheapest way forward.

-Consider many broader potentially overlapping detections, acting as failover for rules which may be too specific.
+In our case, we will consider many broader potentially overlapping detections, acting as failover for rules which may be too specific.
 A simple example approach would be to looking for hacking tool strings and names without specifying a field or index, and expecting false positives and effectively treating them as triggers for enrichments, rather than a final product.
 Recompiling or reproducing a subset of features of Mimikatz is notoriously sufficient to bypass many public detection rules around the tool, but not its behavior.
 Any credential dumper needs to interact with credential stores to be useful, be they in the Windows registry, in memory or in the Windows registry in memory.
 Detections of behavior are unfortunately less often found in native logs, but EDRs performing hooking of select system APIs.

-Caveat and steps
-- Only apply this approach to high value detection use cases due to the additional effort
-- 3 approaches:
-  > improve detection logic (better datasource?), whitelist, or correlate Articulate a complementary deception strategy focused around relevant TTPs
+## How do we get started

 ### Modernize (if needed) the way you search your data
 - Get used to leverage APIs and macros for your queries